Shape Constraints in Symbolic Regression using Penalized Least Squares: Conclusion

 \section{Conclusion}

-In this work, we propose a new way of incorporating shape constraints into \ac{SR}.
-Our approach uniquely accounts for constraint violations during the parameter optimization phase and leverages second-order optimization along with algorithmic differentiation to enhance performance.
-For this purpose, we evaluate the constraint violations in a number of sample points and accumulate them into a scalar value.
+In this work, we propose a new way of incorporating \ac{SC} into \ac{SR}.
+Our approach uniquely accounts for \ac{SC} violations during the parameter optimization phase and leverages second-order optimization along with algorithmic differentiation to enhance performance.
+For this purpose, we evaluate the \ac{SC} violations in a number of sample points and accumulate them into a scalar value.
 This value is used both as a penalty during parameter optimization as well as a separate objective during the selection process.
-To manage the computational expense, we propose to include the penalty term in to the parameter optimization step only for model that demonstrate good fit quality already in the absence of constraints.
-This preferred variant of our algorithm is referred to as \minimobj throughout the paper.
+To manage the computational expense, we propose to include the penalty term in to the parameter optimization step only for models that demonstrate good fit quality already in the absence of \ac{SC}.
+This preferred variant of our algorithm is referred to as \minimobj.
 In our experiments, this approach is statistically significantly better in a few of our test cases compared to two baseline variants, while it is never significantly worse.

 Potential future work may study the benefits of this approach for empirical data in the absence of a ground truth model.